anasmullappally/EsFresso-FoodDeliveryApp/README.md

 - TWILIO_AUTH_TOKEN: This is the Twilio AuthToken (string).

-- ACCESS_TOKEN_SECRET: This is the jwt Access Token, Genarate Random Sceret Id
+- ACCESS_TOKEN_SECRET: This is the jwt Access Token, Generate Random Secret Id

-- REFRESH_TOKEN_SECRET: This is the jwt Refresh Token, Genarate Random Sceret Id
+- REFRESH_TOKEN_SECRET: This is the jwt Refresh Token, Generate Random Secret Id

 - PORT: Specify the port Number